IdarV/IdarMaps/README.md

 # IdarMaps
 Google Maps app for Android, shows official traffic cameras from Norway

 # DEPRICATED.
-THEY REMOVED THE API
+THEY REMOVED THE API.